Wais, Vogelstein, Forman, Koch & Norman Secures Record $229M Jury Award for Birth Injury Client

 The record case of a $229 million verdict garnered the attention of the nation’s media.
 For more information about this ongoing story and record medical malpractice jury verdict, read full articles from The Baltimore Sun, The National Law Journal, The Seattle Times, The New York Times, and The Washington Post.

-For more information about this ongoing story and record medical malpractice jury verdict, you can click hereto visit a full article from The Baltimore Sun.
 To learn more about Wais, Vogelstein, Forman, Koch & Norman and our birth injury representation on hypoxic-ischemic brain injury, call (410) 567-0800.
 We travel across the country to work with clients in need.
 See what we can do for you and your child by contacting usnow.